 Prerequisite: Five MIS courses beyond MIS 2330.
-This course is not an option for BA/BS majors techniques for evaluating technology and managing innovation.
+This course is not an option for BA/BS majors This course presents models and methods for using information systems to achieve strategic advantage.
+Students apply these models and methods to specific technologies, individual companies, and entire industries.
+The course examines techniques for evaluating technology and managing innovation.
 It also examines the impact of technology implementations on both business strategy and processes.